NoLieNoSean/NoNotes/content/Notes/TUT ALG3 2.md

 > > If $u$ is a unit with inverse $v$, $a$ is nilpotent, and $au=ua$, we have $u+a=u(1+va)$.
 Note that $au=ua$ implies $va=av$, which implies $va$ is nilpotent.
 Thus, $1+va$ is invertible by the same argument we used in the previous proof.
 >

-Alternatively, @conradZORNSLEMMAAPPLICATIONS24 Theorem 3.3 proves that the intersection of all prime ideals in a nonzero commutative ring is the set of nilpotent elements in the ring.

 ---